RosettaCommons/documentation/application_documentation/interface-analyzer.md

 References
 ==========

 No references are directly associated with this protocol.
-It was used with [[Documentation for AnchoredDesign application|anchored-design]] (see that app's documentation) and CAPRI21 interface descrimination.
+It was used with the [[AnchoredDesign application|anchored-design]] (see that app's documentation) and CAPRI21 interface discrimination.

-Application purpose
+Purpose
 ===========================================

 This application combines a set of tools to, you guessed it, analyze interfaces.
 It calculates binding energies, buried interface surface areas, and other useful interface metrics.
 The bulk of the code is a Mover intended to be used at the tail end of interface modeling protocols; it considers that situation to be its primary client.
 This application is a front-end directly onto that Mover; it is considered a secondary purpose.